sensemakersamsterdam/sensemakers-iot-platform-2019/DATA.md

 For the messages sent to the `pipeline` topic defined in the MQTT broker, or to the HTTP entry point, the [automated data pipeline](#automated-data-pipeline) takes care of automatic re-distribution into the platform's storage services.
 In order to enable the automated processing, the incoming data has to be standardised (see the section on the [data format](#data-format)).

 This section describes all the data formats used in the **SURFsara IoT platform for Sensemakers** and explains how data is organised/stored at different levels.
 The following table gives a high-level overview.
+All data within the platform is shared.

 | **Data store** | **Data format** | **Purpose** | **Availability of new data** | **Retention period** |
 | :---- | :---- | :---- | :---- | :---- |